fraz3alpha/taylorcowen/_posts/2022-07-29-shnuggle-baby-bath.md

 ---

+We've been using this bath for our baby since birth, and have only recently upgraded to the toddler version, it has been great.

 ![Shnuggle Baby Bath](shnuggle-baby-bath.jpg)
 _The Shnuggle Baby Bath_

-We've been using this bath for our baby since birth, and have only recently upgraded to the toddler version
+You can buy this directly from the manufacturer via [shnuggle.com](https://www.shnuggle.com/products/shnuggle-baby-bath-with-plug), or on [Amazon](https://amzn.to/3S4KFNQ)